Brennan Dickenson: Milton Keynes Dons

 Dickenson turned down a new contract offer from Colchester, and on 30 May 2019 joined newly-promoted League One club Milton Keynes Dons on a free transfer effective from 1 July 2019.
 He scored his first goal for MK Dons when he scored in an EFL Trophy tie against Wycombe Wanderers on 12 November 2019.

 Exeter City

 On 17 January 2020, following the mutual termination of his contract with MK Dons, Dickenson joined League Two club Exeter City on a short-term deal until the end of the season in response to Jack Sparkes sustaining a season-ending knee injury against Newport County on Boxing Day 2019 and other left sided players also being injured.
 He made his league debut in a 1–0 away win against Grimsby Town at Blundell Park.
 He scored his first goal for the club in a 5–1 win over Oldham Athletic, scoring directly from a 35-yard free kick.
 Dickenson was released by Exeter at the end of his contract in July 2020.

 Carlisle United

 Dickenson joined Carlisle United on a free transfer on 13 August 2020.
 Dickenson signed a new one-year contract in May 2022.

+Oldham Athletic

+On 3 August 2023, Dickinson joined National League club Oldham Athletic, signing a one-year contract.

+On 2 February 2024, Dickenson signed on loan with fellow National League side, Hartlepool United until the end of the 2023–24 season.

+Queen of the South

+In July 2024, following his release by Oldham Athletic, Dickenson signed a two-year contract with Queen of the South of Scottish League One.